 Media can play a vital role in determining community and law enforcement response to hate crimes.
 In some cases, local law enforcement still places a low priority on anti-LGBTQ hate crimes.
 As a result, police may not investigate the case properly or at all, may re-victimize survivors, and may be unresponsive to families and/or community members seeking information.
 In cases like these, fair, accurate, and inclusive media coverage of the case can motivate law enforcement to better and more transparently investigate and communicate around a hate crime.

 Many on the far right downplay or trivialize hate crimes.
 Some people, particularly many on the far right, generalize that "all crimes are hate crimes."
-We ask that you offer your readers, viewers or listeners the facts so they may decide for themselves whether a crime victim was targeted because of his or her actual or perceived sexual orientation, gender identity or gender expression.
+We ask that you offer your readers, viewers, or listeners the facts so they may decide for themselves whether a crime victim was targeted because of their actual or perceived sexual orientation, gender identity, or gender expression.

 State laws on hate crimes vary considerably.
-Of the 45 states with some kind of hate crimes law that expands law enforcement resources and/or sentencing in cases involving bias-motivated crimes, 31 explicitly include sexual orientation among the law's protected classes, and 12 (plus the District of Columbia) include both sexual orientation and gender identity.
+Of the states with some kind of hate crimes law that expands law enforcement resources and/or sentencing in cases involving hate-motivated crimes, some explicitly include sexual orientation among the law's protected classes, and some include both sexual orientation and gender identity.